 No. 576 is currently under restoration at the Tennessee Central Railroad Museum.

 Have you considered building a shop and public visitor center?

-Yes, we have a location picked out to build a shop facility and visitor center in the future, as funding allows.
-This maybe after the locomotive is operational.
+Yes, we have several locations in mind to build a shop facility and visitor center in the future, as funding allows.
+Fundraising for that phase of the project will begin once the locomotive is operational.

 Will you turn the locomotive at points east?

 Technically, it is not required to turn the locomotive by having power on the other end, as in a push / pull operation.
 However, CSX recently donated an original 1940s era NC&StL turntable, formerly located in Atlanta, Georgia, to the City of Watertown, Tennessee.
 Plans are underway to repair and install the turntable in Watertown for use on future excursions.

 What makes this project so unique?

 This will be the most unique steam locomotive restoration in modern time because it will be the longest period of time that a steam locomotive has sat on display, since 1953, to be restored to operation.
 It is also the last remaining, standard gauge NC&StL steam locomotive in existence.